13769 Main St #200, Lemont, IL 60439

 You may not realize how much you don't know until you can't get the trailer into a narrow loading dock, have an accident, are battling rusted chains in a blizzard, or find yourself in situations where you don't know what to do.

-This is one of the most common issues regarding driver training school and their lack of ability to present the bigger picture to future truck drivers.
+This is one of the most common issues we hear regarding driver training school and their lack of ability to present the bigger picture to future truck drivers.

 5. You won’t learn to stand up for yourself